d70-t/macsdap/README.md

 ## requirements

+This section might not be relevant anymore, if you try macsdap, first try it without this fix:

 Due to a missing root certificate in httplib2, currently a patched version of pydap is needed for https access.
 It can be installed by: